 Mr. Van Olden requested ID badges for 3 new employees.
+The previously utilized system is no longer supported by NJDA.
 For now, a letter signed by Sec.
 Fisher should suffice.

 Secretary Fisher expressed a desire to have an upcoming meeting through Microsoft Teams.